List of tallest buildings in Chicago: Map of tallest buildings

 This map shows the location of skyscrapers taller than 492 feet (150 m) in Chicago.
 With the exception of two residential towers, Park Place Tower and Park Tower Condominiums, all of them are located in Downtown Chicago.
 Each marker is colored by the decade of the skyscraper's completion.

 Tallest buildings

-This list ranks completed Chicago skyscrapers that stand at least 492 ft tall, based on standard height measurement.
-This height includes spires and architectural details but does not include antenna masts.
-The "Year" column indicates the year of completion.
+There are 138 completed and topped-out skyscrapers that stand at least 492 ft tall in Chicago, based on standard height measurement which includes spires and architectural details but does not include antenna masts.
+Buildings tied in height are sorted by year of completion with earlier buildings ranked first, and then alphabetically.